 - 8233 Tax Form Instructions

-- 2017 F1 Student W-4 Tax Form (All other international students)—available mid-January
+- 2017 Per Allowance W-4 Tax Form (International Students) (All other international students)

 The NYIT graduate assistantship program is available to full-time matriculated students in a graduate program at the college.
 Graduate assistants (GA) may not participate in the college's work-study program or be student aides at the same time, even if they work for two different departments.
 (Graduate students who are not graduate assistants may be eligible for work-study or may work as student aides).
 Part-time employees, including graduate assistants, may not work more than 999 hours in a single calendar year.

 These graduate assistantship guidelines have been revised to adhere to recent Immigration and Naturalization Service and federal income tax regulations.
 No exceptions can be made to these regulations.
 The Office of Academic Affairs coordinates all graduate assistantships.
 If you have any questions, email Sheri Kelleher at firstname.lastname@example.org or call 516.686.4932.